These departments develop coherent, effective policy on the world's regions and countries.

-Andorra, Austria, Belgium, Denmark, Estonia, Finland, France, Germany, the Holy See, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Norway, Portugal, Spain, Sweden, Switzerland and the United Kingdom
+Andorra, Austria, Belgium, Denmark, Estonia, Finland, France, Germany, the Holy See, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Norway, Portugal, San Marino, Spain, Sweden, Switzerland and the United Kingdom

 Central Europe Cluster: Bulgaria, the Czech Republic, Hungary, Poland, Romania and Slovakia.
-Southeast Europe Cluster: Albania, Bosnia and Hercegovina, Croatia, Cyprus, Greece, Kosovo, Malta, Montenegro, North-Macedonia, Serbia, Slovenia and Turkey.
+Southeast Europe Cluster: Albania, Bosnia and Hercegovina, Croatia, Cyprus, Greece, Kosovo, Malta, Montenegro, North-Macedonia, Serbia, Slovenia and Türkiye.

 Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kirgizstan, Moldova, the Russian Federation, Tadzhikistan, Ukraine and Uzbekistan.

 Asia and Oceania Department (DAO)

 - East Asia Division (DAO/OA), which deals with Cambodia, China, Brunei, Hong Kong, Japan, Laos, Macao, Malaysia, Myanmar (Burma), Mongolia, North Korea, the Philippines, Singapore, South Korea, Taiwan, Thailand and Vietnam;

 - South Asia and Oceania Division (DAO/ZO), which deals with Australia, India, Indonesia, New Zealand, Papua New Guinea, and the island states of the Pacific Ocean..